McCarthy's concessions fail to win support for U.S. House speaker bid | Politics

 McCarthy's concessions fail to win support for U.S. House speaker bid

-He would be empowered to frustrate Democratic President Joe Biden's legislative agenda and launch investigations of Biden's family and administration.
-McCarthy has been the top House Republican since 2019, but he has been unable to overcome the opposition of some of the chamber's most conservative members in the speaker election drama.
+As speaker, McCarthy would hold a post that normally shapes the chamber's agenda and is second in the line of succession to the presidency behind Vice President Kamala Harris.
+He would be empowered to frustrate Biden's legislative agenda and launch investigations into the president's family and administration in the run-up to the 2024 presidential election.
+More than 200 Republicans have backed McCarthy in each of the votes this week, with less than 10% of lawmakers in the party against him.

-More than 200 Republicans have backed him each of the seven times this week, with less than 10% of lawmakers in the party against McCarthy.
-Among other things, the holdouts have said they believe McCarthy would be too willing to cut deals with Democrats who control the Senate and the White House.
-The division has prevented House lawmakers from beginning their work including scrutinizing actions by Biden's administration and helping constituents navigate the federal bureaucracy.

-'VERY WORRIED' "I'm very worried about it and I'm on the intelligence committee," said Republican Representative Brian Fitzpatrick, a McCarthy supporter who said that, unable to be sworn in until a speaker is chosen, he was unable to participate in classified briefings.
+'VERY WORRIED' "I'm very worried about it and I'm on the intelligence committee," said Republican Representative Brian Fitzpatrick, a McCarthy supporter who said that he was unable to participate in classified briefings until a speaker is chosen and he is sworn in.

-In a late-night bargaining session, McCarthy offered the holdouts greater influence over what legislation comes up for a vote, according to several media outlets.
+In a late-night bargaining session, McCarthy offered the holdouts greater influence over what legislation comes up for a vote, according to a source familiar with the talks.
 He also offered the ability for any single member to call a vote that could potentially remove him from the post - a step that helped drive at least one prior Republican speaker, John Boehner, into retirement.
 Those concessions could potentially help McCarthy win over some of the holdouts but would leave him more vulnerable to the hardliners through the rest of the next two years if he ultimately wins the speakership.

-"You have 20 people demanding that 201 surrender to them unconditionally.
-Well, I am not going to surrender," Republican Representative Trent Kelly told reporters after a late Wednesday vote rejecting McCarthy.
-The inability to agree on a leader also raises questions about whether Republicans will force a government shutdown or risk default later this year in a bid to extract steep spending cuts.
-Some of the holdouts say they expect McCarthy or any other Republican leader to take that approach.
+That has even alarmed some Democrats, who have largely served as bystanders in the drama of the past three days.
+"With every concession, he has to wake up every day wondering if he's still going to have his job," Democratic Representative Richard Neal told reporters.

 Republicans could also look to Democrats for help, although House Democratic Leader Hakeem Jeffries told reporters that they have not reached out.
 Democratic Representative Ro Khanna told Reuters he and others could support a moderate Republican who would agree to share subpoena power with Democrats and to avoid brinkmanship over government funding and the debt ceiling.